craftofelectronics/craftofelectronics.github.com/syllabus.md

 ### My Role

 In the event that peer evaluations do not provide us with an effective mechanism for building a mutually supportive community in the classroom, I reserve the right to "step in."
-If your attendance becomes problematic (more than 3 unexcused absences total or two in a single week), you will loose 5% of your final grade for each subsequent absence.
+If your attendance becomes problematic (more than 3 unexcused absences total or two in a single week), 5% will be subtracted from your total, final grade for the third and each subsequent absence.
 Five absences total may result in failure of the course.

 ## Technology Policies